isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

 ![](../assets/offer_more-actions.png)

 * **[!UICONTROL Duplicate]**: creates an offer with the same properties, representations, eligibility rules and constraints.
-By default, the new offer has the **[!UICONTROL Draft]** status. <!--or the same status? to check-->
+By default, the new offer has the **[!UICONTROL Draft]** status.
 * **[!UICONTROL Delete]**: removes the offer from the list.
-If the offer is used in one or more collections, it cannot be deleted.
-You must remove the offer from any collection(s) first.

     >[!CAUTION]
     >
     >The offer and its content will not be accessible anymore.
-This action cannot be undone. <!--to check-->
+This action cannot be undone.
+    >
+    >If the offer is used in a collection or a decision, it cannot be deleted.
+You must remove the offer from any objects first.

 * **[!UICONTROL Archive]**: set the offer status to **[!UICONTROL Archived]**.
 The offer is still available from the list, but you cannot set its status back to **[!UICONTROL Draft]** or **[!UICONTROL Approved]**.
 You can only duplicate or delete it.